dbca-wa/docker-scripts-dev/windows_wsl/README.md

 # Setup Instructions

-NOTE: This is taking into account that WSL has been installed with version 2 on your windows machine.
+NOTE: This is taking into account that WSL has been installed with version 2 on your windows machine.  ("wsl --install Ubuntu-24.04")

 1. From a command prompt start the wsl instance with
 ```